-Sakura remained in the bridge for a couple of minutes; until she could not see orange anymore.
-Sighing heavily and wishing both of her absent teammates go luck, the girl started heading home.
+Sakura remained in the bridge for a couple of minutes until she could not see orange anymore.
+Sighing heavily and wishing both of her absent teammates the best of luck, the girl started heading home.

 The instant he breathed the fresh air outside the village's walls, the blond already felt better.
 There was no hostility plaguing his surroundings, just tranquility, so the spiky haired boy decided to take a walk around the forest surrounding Konoha.
-As long as the boy didn't wander in too deep, he should be alright.
+As long as the boy did not wander in too deep, he would be alright.